 - The Goldwater application.
 Students complete the Goldwater application online and then hit "submit."
 (Submitted materials go to the Goldwater Faculty advisor; not the national foundation)

-- A typed essay, confined to two pages (one side only), typed in 2-column format, font size no smaller than 11-point.
+- A typed essay, confined to two pages (one side only), font size no smaller than 11-point.
 Essays may be submitted in hard copy form to 17a University Heights North or e-mailed to Brit Chase.

 - Three letters of recommendation, at least two of which must be from professors.
 (See more information on asking for letters of recommendation as well as tips for letter writers in the Goldwater Scholarship competition.
 For the internal deadline, letters of recommendation may be e-mailed to firstname.lastname@example.org or may be delivered in a signed/sealed envelope to 17a University Heights North.
 Students who are nominated will have their letter of reference writers upload their letters into the online application after they are notified of their nomination status.)